DUNE/computing-training-202112/setup.md

 ### 3. Notify us
 You should be good to go, but to inform us you reached this step, please notify us at the mailing list we provided on the [Indico event page](https://indico.fnal.gov/event/48756/).
 If however you are experiencing issues, please contact us as soon as possible.
-Precise it is about the "Setup on CERN machine" and we will assist you.
+Please mention it is about the "Setup on CERN machines" and we will assist you.

 > ## Success
 > If you can list the files above, you should be able to do most of the tutorial on LArSoft.